DavidGriffinMartin/NHL-Team-Database/README.md

  <h3>Spoiler Alert:</h3>

- <li>Being the massive Capitals fan I am, theres an easter egg hiding in there !
+ <li>Being the massive Capitals fan that I am, theres an easter egg hiding in there !
 Tell me if you've found it !</li>